New York Gallbladder Surgery Malpractice Attorneys

 Reach Out to Our Firm for a Free Consultation

 If you have been injured during gallbladder surgery, contact the highly experienced New York gallbladder surgery malpractice lawyers at Simonson Goodman Platzer PC.
-We have decades of experience helping people like you recover damages for medical malpractice injuries.
-Our firm has a 98% success rate in cases we’ve handled and, to date, our attorneys have secured more than $200 million for our clients.
+We have decades of experience helping people like you recover damages for medical malpractice injuries, and our firm has a 98% success rate in cases we’ve handled.
+To date, our attorneys have secured more than $200 million for our clients in personal injury, medical malpractice and gallbladder malpractice settlements.
 Get in touch with us right away, as your timeline to file a claim could be limited.